EmbeddedDesign/BGM111-External-Programmer/README.md

 | SWCLK | 21 (PF0) | Debug 4 |
 | SWDIO | 22 (PF1) | Debug 2 |

 (**NOTE:** It is important to note that Vdevice on the Debug connector is a reference voltage for the programmer and is insufficient to power a target BGM111.
-Power must be taken from the VMCU pin of the Simplicity connector.)
+Power must be sourced from the VMCU pin of the Simplicity connector.)

 ### energyAware Commander

-Often referred to in documentation as **eACommander** (because of its executable name eACommander.exe), this tool is used to program the flash on a BGM111 target.
+Often referred to in documentation as **eACommander** (because of its executable name **eACommander.exe**), this tool is used to program the flash on a BGM111 target.

-eACommander is included as part of the BGM SDK.
+**eACommander** is included as part of the BGM SDK.

 [The latest version can be found here](https://www.silabs.com/products/wireless/bluetooth/Pages/blue-gecko-bluetooth-module-getting-started.aspx).

-Depending upon where you have installed the BGM SDK, the eACommander folder can be found relative to the install path.
+Depending upon where you have installed the BGM SDK, the **eACommander** folder can be found relative to the install path.

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Path.png">

-(**NOTE:** Your WSTK should be connected to a host computer and your BGM111 target should be connected to the WSTK prior to starting eACommander.)
+(**NOTE:** Your WSTK *should* be connected to a host computer and your BGM111 target should be connected to the WSTK prior to starting **eACommander**.)

-The eACommander executable:
+The **eACommander** executable:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_executable.png">

-If your WSTK is properly connected to and detected by your host computer, eACommander should display the serial number of the on-board SEGGER J-Link debugger at the top of the screen:
+If your WSTK is properly connected to and detected by your host computer, **eACommander** should display the serial number of the on-board SEGGER J-Link debugger at the top of the screen:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_J-Link.png">

-Press the "Connect" button.
+Press the "**Connect**" button.
-This should result in the "Board Information" box automatically populating with the information of the attached WSTK board:
+This should result in the "**Board Information**" box automatically populating with the information of the attached WSTK board:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_WSTK_Connected.png">

-Change the "Debug Mode:" drop-down menu selection to "Out".
+Change the "**Debug Mode:**" drop-down menu selection to "**Out**".

-This should result in the "MCU Information" box automatically populating with the information of the attached BGM111 target device:
+This should result in the "**MCU Information**" box automatically populating with the information of the attached BGM111 target device:

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Debug_Mode_Out.png">

-Select the "Flash" menu item from the left scroll bar.
+Select the "**Flash**" menu item from the left scroll bar.

-Select the binary file you wish to flash with the "Browse..." button in the "Flash EFM32" box.
+Select the binary file you wish to flash with the "**Browse...**" button in the "**Flash EFM32**" box.

-Press the "Flash EFM32" button.
+Press the "**Flash EFM32**" button.

 <img src="https://raw.githubusercontent.com/EmbeddedDesign/BGM111-External-Programmer/master/images/eACommander_Flash.png">

-For whatever reason, it occasionally takes a few tries to get a target device to program successfully.
+For unknown reasons, it may occasionally take a few tries to get a target device to program successfully.

 If you encounter errors:
 * Ensure that the power switch on the WSTK is in "AEM" mode